annafkt/frontend-mentor-challenges/product-preview-card-component/README.md

 #### <ins>Incorrect values in the image size</ins>

-I checked my HTML code with a validator and it turned out that I shouldn't have used percentage when I set the image's width, nor the auto value for the height.
+After I finished the challenge, I checked my HTML code with a validator and it turned out that I shouldn't have used percentage for the image's width, nor the auto value for the height.
 They need an explicit unit I assume.
-I know it's important to set the size of an image in the HTML, but then I have troubles to keep the layout responsive.
+I know it's important to set the size of an image in HTML, but then I have trouble keeping the layout responsive.

 I will continue to experiment with this problem in future challenges.